Birmingham–Shuttlesworth International Airport: History

-By 1959 Runway 5/23 was 10000 ft and service was started to Birmingham by Capital Airlines with Vickers Viscounts.
+By 1959, Runway 5/23 was 10000 ft and service was started to Birmingham by Capital Airlines with Vickers Viscounts.
 The first scheduled jets were Delta Convair 880s in October 1961, flying ATL-BHM-MSY-LAX and back.
 Birmingham then had nonstops to Newark and Washington, DC, but no other nonstops beyond Charlotte, Memphis and New Orleans, and no nonstops to Florida.
 In the late 1960s Douglas DC-8, Douglas DC-9, Convair 880 and Boeing 727s were all scheduled to BHM.

 During the 1961 Bay of Pigs Invasion, pilots and crews from the Alabama Air National Guard's 117th Tactical Reconnaissance Wing at Birmingham were selected to train Cuban exile fliers in Nicaragua to fly the Douglas B-26 Invader in the close air support role.
 Although the 117th was flying the RF-84F Thunderflash, it had only recently retired its RB-26C Invaders, the last squadron in the Air Force to do so; thus the 117th was seen as the logical choice for the CIA's secret mission.
 Seven of the volunteer aviators participated combat operations during the final day of the invasion, on August 19, 1961.
-Birmingham natives Leo Baker, Wade Gray, Riley Shamburger, and Thomas "Pete" Ray were killed when their (two) aircraft were shot down.
+Birmingham natives Leo Baker, Wade Gray, Riley Shamburger, and Thomas "Pete" Ray were all killed when their (two) aircraft were shot down.
 While American involvement had been suspected since before the invasion even began, Ray's frozen body was kept as concrete proof of U.S. support.

 Continued growth in passenger traffic by 1962 resulted in the construction of a second passenger terminal and a new air traffic control tower, built west of the original 1931 terminal.
-This was dedicated on February 11, 1962 as the Birmingham Air Terminal.
+This was dedicated on February 11, 1962, as the Birmingham Air Terminal.
 Charles H. McCauley Associates was the supervising architect and Radar & Associates was the designing architect.
 It consisted of a single story building of repeated bays with steeply pitched roofs, which flanked a wider, higher center bay at the south end of the building for ticketing.
 A long, flat roofed northern section comprised the ground-level aircraft gates.
 The air traffic control tower, completed in 1962 and located immediately southwest of the terminal, was 87 ft tall.
 The 1962 control tower was demolished in 2004 after being replaced by the 2001 air traffic control tower.
 This terminal was demolished to make way for the 2011 terminal expansion; the 1962 terminal being located in the area now covered by the aircraft apron for Gate A1.